International Foundation Year - Business

 Facilities

 During your international foundation year you'll be based at our modern CU Coventry Mile Lane campus1, located in the heart of the city.
+Your Academic Language and Skills modules could be delivered in other locations across Mile Lane and other Coventry University campus locations.
 You will also have access to the wider facilities and amenities available at Coventry University3.

 This includes full membership of Your Students' Union where you will receive access to support and advice as well as societies and events, and access to The Hub, which is the centre of student life at our Coventry campus.